-The most important feature of dry brush technique is that it allows speed drawing with excellent quality in a very short time, so a portrait artist can earn much more money this way than using any other drawing techniques.
+The most important feature of this drawing style is that it allows reduces time with excellent quality, so a artist can earn much more money this way than using any other method.
 More information can be found here: How to earn money by drawing

-It is the fastest way to draw a portrait from life, yet some artists from different countries do not know about dry brush at all and so they draw portraits using the old method of drawing with charcoal, pencil, sanguine, pastel, etc., thus they lose more of their time - and, of course, their earnings.
-At present I am getting a lot of emails with various questions from many portrait artists from different countries about this popular technique of drawing on paper with oil paints.
+It is the fastest way to draw a sketch from life, yet some artists from different countries do not know about it at all and so they draw using the only old method by charcoal, pencil, sanguine, pastel, etc., thus they lose more of their time - and, of course, their earnings.
+At present I am getting a lot of emails with various questions from many artists from different countries about this popular style of drawing on paper with oil paints

-The Dry Brush technique today is recognized by many freelancers throughout the civilized world, the popularity and demand keep growing and growing every day.
+The Dry Brush method today is recognized by many freelancers throughout the civilized world, the popularity and demand keep growing and growing every day.

 I'm sorry for my english, if you find incorrect descriptions on my site and wish to correct, please message me to my firstname.lastname@example.org